Skip to main content

 PASSIVE REGEN

-happens while driving, without driver initiating
+happens while driving, without the driver initiating

 ACTIVE-ONLY REGEN